How to Deposit and Trade Crypto at BitMEX

 How to Trade Spot on BitMEX (App)

-2. Fill out your email and password to log in, remember to tick on the box to verify that you are human.
+1. Open your BitMEX app on your phone and click on [Login].2.
+Fill out your email and password to log in, remember to tick on the box to verify that you are human.

 3. Click on [Accept and Sign In] to continue.